Factors Impacting Your App Store Ranking

 It is an obvious fact that a higher ranking in the App Store gives your app more exposure.
-But your app will not miraculously pop up to the top list.
+But your app will not miraculously pop up on the top list.
 So what do you do to make sure that your app in the App Store actually shows up in the top list?

 With about 63% of users searching for apps in the App Store general through general browsing- SEO becomes the key here.
 But that’s not all.